Lentil bolognese is a cozy, comforting, and delicious recipe for those of us trying to eat healthier without giving up comfort and taste.

 Quantities are in the recipe box at the bottom of the page.

-You can use extra virgin olive oil or regular olive oil.
+• Olive oil: You can use extra virgin olive oil or regular olive oil.

+• Onion, celery, carrot, and garlic: Chopped and sautéed in olive oil, make a delicious flavor base or soffritto in Italian.
 Soffritto is essential in making lentil bolognese and other pasta sauces as it builds flavor from the ground up.

-Tomato paste, the thick one that comes in a tube or small can, adds richness and flavor to the sauce.
+• Tomato paste: the thick one that comes in a tube or small can, adds richness and flavor to the sauce.

-We recommend using rosemary and bay leaves to add that classic Italian bolognese aroma to the sauce.
+• Herbs: we recommend using rosemary and bay leaves to add that classic Italian bolognese aroma to the sauce.
+You can substitute dried oregano or thyme for rosemary and bay leaves.

-You can use white, brown, or portobello mushrooms grated with the large holes of a box grater.
+• Mushrooms: You can use white, brown, or portobello mushrooms grated with the large holes of a box grater.
+Mushrooms add flavor, juiciness, and texture.
+They also make the sauce meatier and richer.

+• Lentils: You can use dried brown lentils or green lentils.
 We don’t recommend split red lentils for this recipe as they won’t keep their shape.

 We also don’t recommend canned lentils as they would overcook in the sauce.
 If you want to use canned lentils, omit the vegetable broth and cook the sauce for 20 minutes only.

-We recommend Italian tomato puree or passata in a glass bottle.
+• Tomato puree or passata: We recommend Italian tomato puree or passata in a glass bottle.

 Generally, Italian brands (Mutti, Cirio, Cento) are slightly sweeter and denser than other brands because the tomatoes are sun-ripened before being bottled.